-There are several types of Continuing Care Retirement Communities (CCRCs) that range from independent living to residential care to memory care.
+There are several types of Continuing Care Retirement Communities (CCRCs) that range from independent living to residential care to Memory Care.
 So how can you decide which is right for you?
-When you work with A Place For Mom, we will assess your loved one’s current level of need and utilize their medical records to anticipate future needs.
-From there, we will guide you toward the right fit.
-That being said, the three most common types of CCRCs are memory care, skilled nursing, and residential care.
+When you work with A Place For Mom we will guide you toward the right fit.
+That being said, the three most common types of CCRCs are dementia care, skilled nursing, and residential care.

 Though many assisted living communities have memory care units, assisted living care and memory care are not the same.
 In assisted living communities, residents are no longer able to perform ADLs on their own due to a progressive impairment.
 In an assisted living facility, your loved one would receive housing, support services and health care as needed, as well as medication management, transportation and, if necessary, round-the-clock care.